0alter0/blooket-altlist/README.md

 Blooket altlist is just a moderatly big list of blooket accounts, I'll update these every now and then.

-# FAQ (no one asks this, but wanna clear up questions)
+# FAQ (no one asks these, but I wanna clear up questions)

 Q:How are you doing this?
 A:That's the secret.